2026wacv692/wacv2026-submission692/datasets/README.md

 # Prepare Datasets

-We outline the dataset setup process for MSL.
+We outline the dataset setup process for MSDA & MSDG.

 The following instruction is based on [Detectron2](https://github.com/facebookresearch/detectron2/blob/main/datasets/README.md).